 How To Visit the Duomo

 The lines to climb to the rooftop, also called the terrace, can be very long, especially midday.
-To avoid waiting in long lines, you can either take the stairs to the rooftop (which typically has shorter lines than the elevator line), take a skip-the-line tour, or purchase Fast Track Tickets.
-Fast Track Tickets are more expensive but if they save you valuable time, they may be worth the money (especially if you only have one day in Milan).
+To avoid waiting in long lines, you can either take the stairs to the rooftop (which typically has shorter lines than the elevator line), take a skip-the-line tour, and purchase your tickets online in advance.

 - Hours: 9 am to 7 pm, last admission at 6:10 pm